Stippling is the process of using dots and very small dashes to create a drawing.

 This teddy bear drawing didn't turn out very well but it was worth the effort just for practice purposes.

-If you decide to use the stippling technique regularly, then you have added a whole new dimension to your drawings.
-Congratulations!
+If you decide to use the stippling technique regularly, then you will have added a whole new dimension to your drawings.
+Congratulations on your bravery to try something different!

-Click a link below to view a variety of pencil techniques:
+Click a link below to view some different pencil techniques: